CEIT-SSC/em_backend/README.md

     * Discount code application.
     * Order creation and management.
 * **Payment Integration (Zarinpal):**
-    * Handles payment requests by preparing data and redirecting to Zarinpal. [cite: 2, 3, 8, 13]
+    * Handles payment requests by preparing data and redirecting to Zarinpal.
-    * Processes callback from Zarinpal to verify transaction status. [cite: 14, 17, 19, 20, 26]
+    * Processes callback from Zarinpal to verify transaction status.
     * Manages `payment_status` for enrollments and team registrations.
 * **Free Item Handling:** Allows direct enrollment/registration for free presentations and competitions, bypassing the cart and setting `payment_status` to "not_applicable".
 * **User-Specific Features:** Endpoints for "Upcoming Activities" and order history.